 While simple single-color LED strips don’t need a power supply, they’re incapable of having different color combinations and special features like dimming or pulsing with music sounds.

 An LED controller makes this possible in more advanced light strips by using very fast switching on/off with separate wiring for each individual RGB color.

-LED light strips contain an evenly space set of multiple RGB LEDs and resistors wired in parallel.
+LED light strips contain an evenly spaced set of multiple RGB LEDs and resistors wired in parallel.
 When powered, each color receives a separate on/off signal from the LED driver controller box.
 This allows a variety of brightness levels and color combinations.

-The longer the on time is applied to an LED, the brighter it will appear to your eyes.
+The longer the on time applied to an LED, the brighter it will seem to your eyes.
 If one color is turned on more than the others that color will appear more prominent.
 (For example, if blue is turned on more often than red, you’ll see a color mix with more blue in it)

 Each light strip connects in parallel with other light strips by design in most light sets.

 Car LED light strip sets like No products found. are a great deal for the money and offer a lot of options including color-changing, a remote, and pulsing with your music.